DadsGaming/dadsgaming/_posts/articles/2016-05-24-the-division-may-update-details.md

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/126304189@N08/26982128840/in/dateposted-public/" title="The_Division_Hijack_Extraction"><img src="https://c1.staticflickr.com/8/7517/26982128840_14b5b7c4ca_z.jpg" width="640" height="330" alt="The_Division_Hijack_Extraction"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 Extracting gear in the Dark Zone will be even more intense and will require players to continue to fight off attacks even after their loot is attached to the rope.
-Opposing players can interupt the ongoing extration by cutting the extraction rope, causing all secured items to drop to floor, and all the loot items will be publicly available as a massive free-for-all to anyone in the extration area.
-With this will add a new level of uncertainty, can make each adrenaline rush-filled extraction building excitement with all eyes on surrounding Agents.
+Opposing players can interupt the ongoing extration by cutting the extraction rope, causing all secured items to drop to floor.
+Like candy from an exploded piñata, all the loot items will be publicly available as a massive free-for-all to anyone in the extration area.
+With this update, it will add a new level of uncertainty, can make each adrenaline rush-filled extraction building excitement with all eyes on surrounding Agents.
 Hijacking an extraction, by severing the rope, will instantly make you rogue!

 ## New Gear Sets: